zestones/sfv-tool/README.md

 # sfv-tool

 **Simple file verification** (SFV) is a file format for storing CRC32 checksums of files to verify the integrity of files.
 SFV is used to verify that a file has not been corrupted, but it does not otherwise verify the file's authenticity.
-The .sfv file extension is usually used for SFV files. (_more :_ [wikipedia](https://en.wikipedia.org/wiki/Simple_file_verification))
+The .sfv file extension is usually used for SFV files. ([wikipedia](https://en.wikipedia.org/wiki/Simple_file_verification))

 This tool enable you to generate SFV easily for your files.